- 1 7 Best Kerosene Heaters For Indoor Use

 How do you Stop the Kerosene Heater from Smelling?

 Using a heater run on kerosene instead of an electric one sure does save you a lot in the electricity bills but the smell produced is not the best thing in the world to experience.
 If you are looking for an effective way to get rid of the smell, try placing a pan filled with hot water on top of the kerosene heater.
+If you have any other issues with your kerosene heater and looking for its solution then you should check out our guide on common kerosene heater problems.

 How to Change Wick In Kerosene Heater?